ProjectProvenance/proof-points/README.md

 import { ProofPointRegistry } from '@provenance/proof-points';
 ```

-Construct a ProofPointRegistry object
+Construct a `ProofPointRegistry` object

 ```
-// construct an instance of the Provenance object const api = new ProofPointRegistry(
+// construct an instance of the ProofPointRegistry object const api = new ProofPointRegistry(
     proofPointStorageAddress, // The Ethereum address of the eternal storage contract.
 Public registry addresses are available at https://open.provenance.org/developers/ web3                      // A web3 instance  to use for interacting with the Ethereum network.
   );

-// initialize the instance
+// initialize the instance.
+The promise must resolve before the registry can be used. await provenance.init();
-await provenance.init();
 ```

 ### Issue a Proof Point

 Each Proof Point has a type, an issuer and some data.
 The issuer should be a funded Ethereum account that you control.
-The type should be a type identifying string, for example one of the types defined in the [Provenance ontology](https://open.provenance.org/ontology).
+The type should be a type identifying string, for example one of the types documented [here](https://open.provenance.org/developers/specification/).
 The data can be any javascript object but when serialized to JSON should meet any specification for the type.

 ```
 // issue a Proof Point